Keerthana3421/TaskMate/README.md

-# Intro to Database Project
+# Introduction Database Systems Project
 # TaskMate – A Personal Task Management System

 TaskMate is a CRUD-based personal task manager web application developed using **Flask (Python)** for the backend, **SQLite** as the database, and **HTML/CSS with Bootstrap** for the frontend.
 This project demonstrates a database-driven web platform where users can manage their daily tasks, assign multiple categories, and filter/search by task status and title.